Tanz0rz/haxe-fmod/docs/guides/tools-cli.md

 - `--strings` is the path to `Master.strings.bank`.
 Default `assets/fmod/Desktop/Master.strings.bank`.
 - `--out` is the output directory.
 Default `source/` if it exists, otherwise the current directory.
 - `--package` is the package for the generated classes.
 Default top-level.

+It also writes `FmodEventEnum.hx`, the enum covering every event, and a `...Guids` class beside each constants class.

 The generator parses the compiled strings bank, so it reflects exactly what the banks contain.
 Run it again after every bank build.